nudgebg/egvinsulin/docs/data_sets/DCLP5.md

 ## Boluses

 There are no bolus duplicates when including the BolusType column.
 The duplicates in boluses seem to be a result of Standard and Extended Bolus portions being reported at the same time.
-Is this true for all exteded boluses?
+Is this true for all extedned boluses?
 Let's check.

 There are 3169 extended boluses (~1.4% of the boluses).
 We apply the same logic as in DCLP3 for matching standard and extended boluses.